World Federalist Movement-Canada

 The World Federalist Movement — Canada (WFMC) is a member organization of the World Federalist Movement, a global citizens movement dedicated to promoting institutions of world governance.
-WFMC has a national headquarters in Ottawa, and active branches in Vancouver, Victoria, and Montreal.
+WFMC has a national headquarters in Ottawa, and active branches in Toronto, Vancouver, Victoria, and Montreal.

 Since its founding in 1951, the WFMC and its predecessor organizations have been a strong advocate for the application of the principles of democratic federalism to world affairs.
 It advocates for the strengthening international bodies and democratizing existent global institutions.

 The current National President of the Canadian section of the movement is scientist and conflict researcher Walter Dorn, who succeeded former Cabinet Minister Hon.
 Warren Allmand in August 2016.
 Other well known Canadians have also served as WFMC President, including Hon.
 Flora MacDonald, The Very Rev. Sen. Lois M. Wilson and Hon.
 Allan Blakeney.

-Current Activity
+Activity

 The organization's slogan is "Building a World Community."
 With a broad mandate, World Federalists undertake national and international programs that push for long-term goals in international relations and Canadian foreign policy.